quangmnh/Web-design-HCMUT-202/README.md

 >Mockup/MockupAndSuggestion.pdf

 Suggestion on layout and effects.
-Feel free to do as you please/ cahnge it completely if nesssary.
+Feel free to do as you please/ change it completely if nesssary.

 # Plan